-The BREWHA Jacketed Fermenters and Jacketed Boil Kettle are designed to withstand a small amount of pressure (3psi in vessels and up to 5psi in jackets of 3-in-1 and Boil Kettle, and 14.9psi in vessel and 7psi in jackets of 4-in-1), but are not designed to hold the kinds of pressure that can build up during fermentation if the CO2 is not allowed to vent, nor the kinds of pressure that municipal water is delivered at, nor a vacuum that could pull the walls in.
-The picture on the left shows deformation inside the fermenter when the jacket is pressurized to municipal water pressure (~70psi) and the picture on the right shows how the lid was deformed when too much pressure built up inside the fermenter during fermentation with the valve closed.
+The BREWHA Jacketed Fermenters and Jacketed Boil Kettle and Cold Liquor Tank are designed to withstand a small amount of pressure (3psi in vessels and up to 5psi in jackets of 3-in-1, Boil Kettle, and Cold Liquor Tank, and 14.9psi in vessel and 7psi in jackets of 4-in-1), but are not designed to hold the kinds of pressure that can build up during fermentation if the CO2 is not allowed to vent, nor the kinds of pressure that municipal water is delivered at, nor a vacuum that could pull the walls in.
+The picture on the left shows deformation inside a fermenter when the jacket is pressurized to municipal water pressure (~70psi) and the picture on the right shows how the lid was deformed when too much pressure built up inside the fermenter during fermentation with the valve closed.

 In order to prevent vessel deformation, all the following steps should be observed: